 Install and Configure MySQL Database for WordPress

-Now that the cloud server is running and powered by Nginx and backed by PHP-FPM Processor, next would be installing MySQL server.
+Now that the cloud server is running and powered by Nginx and backed by PHP-FPM Processor, the next would be installing the MySQL server.

-MySQL is a database management program that will be used by WordPress to store and retrieve the data whenever requested.
+MySQL is a database management program that WordPress will use to store and retrieve the data whenever requested.

-To install the MySQL server current default version, execute the below commands.
+To install the MySQL server’s current default version, execute the below commands.

 sudo apt-get install mysql-server php7.4-mysql

-This command will install MySQL server and PHP MySQL supporting modules.
-However, if you’re looking for the fastest and well-optimized database server, then install MySQL 8.0 version (I recommend this!).
+This command will install the MySQL server and PHP MySQL supporting modules.
+However, if you’re looking for the fastest and most well-optimized database server, install MySQL 8.0 version (I recommend this!).

 One thing to note, while executing the above command, the system will ask you to set and confirm a password for the MySQL root user.
 The password can (and should) be different than the droplet password.